 To understand how the spirit of Hermetic Cabale

-functions, let us take a literary example with the word "occult"
+functions, let us take a literary example with the word “occult” (this choice

-For a disciple of Hermes, the "o" is the hieroglyphic sign of the
+breaks down into “o,” “c,” and “cult”.
+For a disciple of Hermes, the “o” is the

-Sun, and "c", in its curvature, that of the Moon; consequently,
+hieroglyphic sign of the Sun, and “c”, in its curvature, that of the Moon;

-the Larousse dictionary: « That which
+by the Larousse dictionary: “That which

-acts, or is done in a secret way, whose purposes remain unknown, hidden: an
+acts or is done in a secret way, whose purposes remain unknown, hidden: an

-Before the universality of Hermetic Cabale
+Before the universal principles of Hermetic Cabale

-was led astray by the Qabbalah, and before the School
+was led astray by the Qabbalah, and before the

-of Fine Arts feigned amnesia, all Artists (worthy of that capital A) used it in
+École des Beaux-Arts feigned amnesia, all Artists (worthy of that

-their works to perfect beauty in its most arcane forms until the end of the
+capital A) used it in their works to perfect beauty in its most arcane forms

-19th century.
-When I fully realized that these aesthetes used their creations
+until the end of the 19th century.
+When I fully realized that these aesthetes

-as an initiatory canvas, my feet didn't touch the ground for several days.
-This
+used their creations as an initiatory canvas, my feet didn’t touch the ground

-epiphany bordered on enlightment.
+for several days.
+This epiphany bordered on enlightenment.

 Indeed, the implications of such a practice